Helping your child eat more vegetables can be hard but serving them early on and often will pay off.

 Eat at a table away from things like TV, phones and other electronics.

 Eat after playtime.
 Your child will be hungry and more relaxed.

 Eat together as a family.

-Do not assume children will dislike vegetables.
+Do not assume children will dislike them.

 Allow children to help prepare a meal.
-They can shuck peas, snap green beans, pour frozen vegetables into a bowl, place veggie pieces on a pizza or assemble a sandwich with lettuce and tomato.
+They can shuck peas, snap green beans, pour frozen vegetables into a bowl, place veggie pieces on a pizza or make a sandwich with lettuce and tomato.

 Point out fun facts about vegetables.